Boys and girls

-1) The primary evaluation takes place at our tryout on May 18, 2013.
+1) The primary evaluation takes place at our tryout in May.
 Children will have an opportunity to display their dribbling, passing, and shooting skills.
 In addition, they will have an opportunity to play in small-sided games and run a 40-yard dash.
 All subjective evaluations will be conducted by RYS trainers.

 2) RYS trainers also observe U-8 players during the spring intramurals.
 This helps us further gauge player interest, skill, attendance, and love of the game

 Yes, absolutely.
 We encourage all parents who wish to be assistant or head coaches to let us know by filling out the appropriate information when registering your children for the tryouts.

 56 boys and 56 girls will be selected for the U-9 travel teams.

 What if my son or daughter does not make a team?

 We have an exciting and popular program called World Cup for both travel and non-travel players in 3rd-5th grades.
 The World Cup program is similar in concept to our intramural program, but features larger fields, nicer uniforms, weekly standings, an end-of-season tournament, and many other features that appeal to players of all abilities.
 As spots open up in the travel program during subsequent seasons, players who have continued to hone their skills through the World Cup program will be at a significant advantage when it comes to earning a spot on a travel team.

 We hope this information helps you gain an initial understanding of the travel team selection process.
 As the spring unfolds, we will continue to keep you informed about the process.